 Also, there is no set standard method for measuring each manufacturer's motors to make accurate comparisons.
 The first manufacturer you check out may measure motor wattage differently from the competition.

 We recommend that if you want to compare the performance of an electric scooter's performance with another, use the manufacturer's wattage measurements only as a guide.
 Never use it as a direct comparison of an electric scooter's actual performance with another's.

 When discussing an electric scooter's motor power, there is a difference between peak power and sustained power.
 The term "peak power" is the maximum power the motor is capable of consuming for a short time before it begins to overheat.
-The measurement is not useful for any practical purposes but is only for comparisons between one motor to another.
+The measurement is not useful for any practical purposes but is only for comparisons between one motor and another.